 There are tons of small liquor shops with plastic tables outside where you can listen to music and drink beers with friends.
 In these types of places, a beer will cost you around 2500 COP (less than a $1).

 In the more casual salsa bars (like La Topa Tolondra), you’ll pay 5000 COP… It’s about the same as what you’d pay for just the tip in a US bar.

 As you can see, $10 goes a long way here… Imagine if you had $100 here!
 So, if you’re looking for adventure on a budget — Cali, Colombia is the place to go!

 Contributor: Mitch from Project Untethered

 Mitch is the blogger behind Project Untethered — a movement to teach adventure-craved wanderlusters how to escape the rat race and build an “untethered life”.
-If you’re looking for a boost in travel inspiration, check out his new ultimate list of adventure quotes.
+If you’re looking for a boost in travel inspiration.

 Like my post?